A linear time approach to three-dimensional reconstruction by discrete tomography: Introduction

-We begin by recalling the relevant results of the two-dimensional case in Section \ref{sec:2dim}.
-In Section \ref{sec:extension}, we extend these results to permit non-primitive directions which is necessary for the 3D case, as we will show.
-In Section \ref{dim3}, we formalise the extension of the problem to three dimensions.
-In Section \ref{sec:convhull} we analyse the convex hull of the three-dimensional switching domain, which is central to the operation of the algorithm.
-In Section \ref{sec:alg} we give the 3D algorithm to determine the set of solutions, with examples provided.
+In the next section we introduce notation and the main result.
+The relevant results of the two-dimensional case are given in Section \ref{sec:2dim}.
+Here we prove that in the algorithm of \cite{cst} primitivity may be replaced by nonproportionality.
+In Section \ref{nonp} we show that the three-dimensional boundary ghosts satisfy the nonproportionality property.
+We treat the three-dimensional case in Section \ref{dimthree} in four steps where we illustrate each step by the example of the boundary ghost.
 Section \ref{sec:complexity} offers an analysis of the computational complexity of the algorithm.
-Finally we state some conclusions.
+Finally we state some conclusions in the last section.